envygeeks/jekyll-assets/README.md

 * `magick:2x` - Tells us to write a double width/height image.
 * `magick:4x` - Tells us to write a quadruple width/height image.
 * `magick:half` - Tells us to shrink the image to half.
-* `magick:quality` - Allows you to set image quality.

 ## Hooks